opendatasoft/slate/source/includes/_topics.md

 ## Authentication

+The API currently only supports basic auth for authentication.

-> Specify your username and password with each call
+Both username and password must be specified with each call.

 ```shell
 curl https://mydomain.opendatasoft.com/management/api/v2/datasets/
   -u username:password
 ```

-The API currently only supports basic auth for authentication.

 ## Errors